- Roads and maintenance

 A dedicated bike lane will be added to the Laird-Graham Bridge.
 It will be installed to ensure cyclist safety and separated from motor traffic.

-Plan 4 – Lazard-Jasper crossing and elevated footbridge
+Plan 4 – Lazard-Jasper emergency vehicle crossing and Morrison-Melbourne elevated footbridge

 For the duration of construction on the west side, the usual bus terminal will be moved a stone’s throw from its usual spot to the bend at the end of Connaught Park.
 Two stopping and control (i.e., break) zones will be temporarily set up along Laird Boulevard to move the usual stop at the corner of Laird and Dunkirk away from the construction.
 One of these zones will be at the corner of Moyle Road, while the other will be in front of Our Lady of the Annunciation Parish (weekdays only).
 On the east side, a temporary stop will be set up on the westbound side of Graham Boulevard at Merit Crescent.